ifeanyiih/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script takes a list of words as input and prints only words that appear exactly once.
 - words are sorted

+## 14. It must be in that file
+**File created: 14-findthatword**
+This script displays lines containing the pattern "root" from the file /etc/passwd